Home / How to implement ISO 27001 / How to Implement ISO 27001 Annex A 7.13 Equipment Maintenance

-How to Implement ISO 27001 Annex A 7.13
+How to Implement ISO 27001 Annex A 7.13 Equipment Maintenance

 Implementing ISO 27001 Annex A 7.13 Equipment Maintenance is the technical process of ensuring hardware reliability through documented service schedules.
-The Primary Implementation Requirement mandates strict adherence to manufacturer specifications and proactive testing, providing the Business Benefit of sustained information availability, hardware longevity, and minimized downtime.
+The Primary Implementation Requirement mandates strict adherence to manufacturer specifications and proactive testing, providing the Business Benefit of sustained information availability, hardware longevity, and minimised downtime.

 ISO 27001 Annex A Equipment Maintenance Implementation Checklist